Bonus Track (film)

-Bonus Track is a 2023 British musical coming-of-age romantic comedy film directed by Julia Jackman, in her feature directorial debut, based on an original story by Josh O'Connor, who also appears in the film, and Mike Gilbert, who wrote the screenplay.
+Bonus Track is a 2023 British coming-of-age romantic comedy film directed by Julia Jackman, in her feature directorial debut.
+It is based on an original story by Josh O'Connor, who also appears in the film, and Michael Gilbert, who wrote the screenplay.

+The film had its world premiere at the BFI London Film Festival on 5 October 2023.
+It was released in the United Kingdom on Sky Cinema on 1 June 2024.

 Premise

 In 2006, George Bobbin, a 16-year-old who lives in a small English town and dreams of becoming a pop star, meets Max, the son of a famous musical duo.